 2. No Harassment.
 The parties share a commitment to a safe and harassment-free workplace.
+Harassment shall be defined under state and federal law, which may change from time to time, and which may include but is not limited to, bullying, intimidation, direct insults, and racial slurs.
 In this regard, Slate shall continue to enforce its harassment policy (as may be amended from time to time on a Company-wide basis) and ensure that the policy is available to all employees.
 The Company shall inform employees of the policy on an annual basis and shall notify the Union of any material changes to the Company's harassment policy applicable to bargaining unit employees.